Searching for the best WordPress email newsletter plugins to send emails to your subscribers without leaving your WordPress dashboard?

-- If you use the MailPoet sending service, you’ll need to pay a monthly fee once you get more than 1,000 subscribers or want to send more than 5,000 emails per month.
+- If you use the MailPoet Sending Service, you’ll need to pay a monthly fee once you get more than 1,000 subscribers or want to send more than 5,000 emails per month.

 As you might be able to guess from the name, the Newsletter plugin is another option that lets you send, well, newsletters.

 You’ll be able to create forms to grow your list, manage subscribers from your WordPress dashboard, and send them emails using a drag-and-drop builder in your WordPress dashboard.